-Having a strong immune system can be a major plus during cold and flu season and the current COVID-19 pandemic.
+Having a strong immune system can be a major plus during cold and flu season.
 While quality sleep, regular exercise, proper hand-washing and social distancing are all important factors that contribute to a healthy immune system, the foods you eat can also play a key role.

 In particular, you’ll want to eat foods containing important vitamins and minerals that help strengthen the immune system such as vitamins A, C and D, as well as zinc, omega-3 fatty acids and antioxidants.